The Credit Unions Act

 Before it starts operations, the credit union has to provide to the Superintendent:

-- a copy of the Brunswick Credit Union Stabilization Board Limited (RMA) approval of the credit union's loan policy;
+- a copy of the proposed credit union's loan policy;

-- a copy of the Brunswick Credit Union Stabilization Board Limited (RMA) approval of the credit union's proposed investment policy, including the terms, conditions, restrictions and limitations;
+- a copy of the proposed credit union's investment policy, including the terms, conditions, restrictions and limitations;

-- copies of the proposed monitoring reports specifying the content, frequency and forms to be submitted to the Brunswick Credit Union Stabilization Board Limited (RMA); and
+- copies of the proposed monitoring reports specifying the content, frequency and forms to be submitted to the Superintendent of credit unions; and

 - written confirmation that the credit union is a bona fide member of Atlantic Central.